Project overview

 We study the dynamics that arise between the provision and the utilisation of maternal and neonatal health services in urban areas, particularly in large cities.

 We work with partners around the globe to understand the ways women seek care, the capacities of the healthcare facilities that provide care, and the health outcomes as a result of this interaction.
-The objective of this research is to improve the survival and well-being of mothers and their newborns, through in-depth understanding of and engagement with local communities and decision makers.
+The objective of this research is to improve the survival and well-being of mothers and their newborns, through in-depth understanding of and engagement with local communities and decision-makers.

 Funding

-This study was funded by the Institute of Tropical Medicine’s internal funds, which are supported by the Department of Economy, Science & Innovation of the Flemish Government, and the fifth framework agreement between ITM and the Belgian Directorate-General for Development Cooperation and Humanitarian Aid (DGD).
+This study was funded by the Institute of Tropical Medicine’s internal funds, supported by the Department of Economy, Science & Innovation of the Flemish Government, and the fifth framework agreement between ITM and the Belgian Directorate-General for Development Cooperation and Humanitarian Aid (DGD).

 Dr Benova is partially funded by the Research Foundation – Flanders (FWO) as part of her senior postdoctoral fellowship.